Solving quasi-free and quadratic Lindblad master equations for open fermionic and bosonic systems: Stability of bosonic systems

-Bosonic systems can be completely unstable in the sense that no initial condition leads to a steady state, or partially unstable, where only some initial states decay to a steady state.
+In Sec.~\ref{sec:CovEvol}, we discussed that Markovian bosonic systems need not have a steady state.
+The density operators still form a convex set but, even for a single mode, it is not compact.
+Thus, Brouwer's fixed-point theorem \cite{Brouwer1911-71,Kakutani1941-8} does not apply.
+Bosonic systems can be completely unstable, in the sense that no initial condition leads to a steady state, or partially unstable, where only some initial states decay to a steady state.
 Physically, unstable systems correspond to situations where the environment indefinitely pumps energy or particles into the system.
 A simple example for the partially unstable scenario is a system with a Lindblad operator $\ha^\dag_1\ha^\pdag_1\ha^\dag_2$.
-The environment would pump particles into mode $2$, only if there is at least one particle in mode $1$.
+The environment would endlessly pump particles into mode $2$, if there is at least one particle in mode $1$.
+But it is stable if mode $1$ is unoccupied in the initial state.

-As a specific example for an unstable quasi-free system, consider a single mode, no Hamiltonian, and the linear Lindblad operator $\hL=\ha^\dag\stackrel{\eqref{eq:Majorna}}{=}(\hw_+ +i\hw_-)/\sqrt{2}$ being the creation operator.
-With the corresponding vector $\vec{L}=(1,i)^T/\sqrt{2}$, we have $B=\vec{L}\vec{L}^\dag=\frac{1}{2}\Psmatrix{1&-i\\i&1}$ in Eq.~\eqref{eq:B_L-B}.
+As a specific example for an unstable quasi-free system, consider a single mode, no Hamiltonian, and the linear Lindblad operator $\hL=\ha^\dag\stackrel{\eqref{eq:Majorna}}{=}(\hw_+ +\mri\hw_-)/\sqrt{2}$ being the creation operator.
+With the corresponding vector $\vec{L}=(1,\mri)^T/\sqrt{2}$, we have $B=\vec{L}\vec{L}^\dag=\frac{1}{2}\Psmatrix{1&-\mri\\ \mri&1}$ in Eq.~\eqref{eq:B_L-B}.
 The real and imaginary parts \eqref{eq:Br-Bi} of this matrix are

 such that the continuous Lyapunov equation \eqref{eq:B-Gss-free} reads